 My first and most important decision was that I would not ‘re-write’ or ‘re-imagine’ Bleak House itself, but enter its world: in other words, try to devise a story that would run in parallel with the events in Dickens’ novel.
 A story that would take place at the same time, with the events in my narrative intersecting at certain key points with events in Bleak House.
 But this was easier said than actually written.
 One of the main stumbling-blocks was time – a typical detective thriller takes place over a few weeks, even a few days, but Bleak House covers around seven years.
 It took a long time to crack this particular nut, but the answer turned out to be to work with not just one masterpiece of Victorian literature, but two – another of my favourite 19th-century novels – Wilkie Collins’ Woman in White

 Having a second source text changed the whole dynamic of the plot.
 On a technical level, Collins provided the ‘secret’ that would propel my story forwards – the ‘page-turning’ bit, if you like.
 It also allowed me to weave many of The Woman in White’s’ themes of madness, power and abuse into my own plot, which culminates in the same London asylum in which Sir Percival Glyde confines Anne Catherick.
-As a result Tom-All-Alone’s has an overt relationship with Bleak House, which is obvious from the beginning, but a covert one with The Woman in White, which only becomes clear in retrospect.
+As a result The Man in Black has an overt relationship with Bleak House, which is obvious from the beginning, but a covert one with The Woman in White, which only becomes clear in retrospect.

 Working with The Woman in White also gave me the vital ‘scaffolding’ of a chronology.
 Wilkie Collins has an extremely detailed timeframe for his novel (helpfully included in my World’s Classics edition), which comes to its climax in Glyde’s death in the church fire in late November 1850.